What is a Headless CMS? Complete Guide for 2026

 - Your team includes both content editors and developers

-- You want AI agent integration for content automation
+- You want AI to manage content automatically through MCP

 Key Benefits of Going Headless